Antonio-Kim/fullstackopen2022/part9/patientor/README.md

 You should be able to use the frontend without a functioning backend.

 Ensure that backend answers to the ping request that _frontend_ has made on startup.
 Check developer tool to make sure it really works

+## 9.10: Patientor backend, step 3

+Similarly to Ilari's flight service, we do not use a real database in our app but instead use hardcoded _data_ that is in the files diagnoses.json and patients.json.
+Get the files and store those in a directory called data in your project.
+All data modification can be done in runtime memory, so during this part it is _not necessary to write to a file_.

+Create a type Diagnose and use it to create endpoint /api/diagnoses for fetching all diagnoses with HTTP GET.

+Structure your code properly by using meaningfully-named directories and files.

+Note that diagnoses may or may not contain the field latin.
+You might want to use optional properties in the type definition.